Table of contents

 A few common channels for multichannel sellers include:

-- The immediate online store found on a brand’s website.
+The online store found on a brand’s website.

 While each has its merits, it’s essential to choose the most appropriate one for your business if you want to see success.
-To make sure you hit all the right notes with your customers, it is important to carefully pick and choose opportunities that are in line with available data.
+You also want to make sure your multichannel efforts fit within your customer’s needs and wants, whether it be online or offline.

 What is Multichannel Inventory Control?

 Multichannel inventory control, or multichannel inventory management, is the process of managing inventory from various channels across multiple warehouses or storage facilities.
-In other words, it’s a method of tracking eCommerce inventory from any and every location.
-Proper control allows owners to calculate inventory levels, reorders, and potential forecasts, among other things.
+In other words, it’s a method of tracking eCommerce inventory from multiple locations.
+Proper control allows business owners to calculate inventory levels, reorders, and potential forecasts, among other things.

-Although multichannel inventory control is not the same as multichannel selling, both options give users the maximum amount of power over their decision-making processes.
-Multichannel selling provides buyers with multiple touchpoints to a brand, while multichannel inventory management provides businesses with a comprehensive view of all inventory positions.
+Although multichannel inventory control is not the same as multichannel selling, both give users the the power for their decision-making processes.
+Multichannel selling provides buyers with multiple touchpoints to a brand, while multichannel inventory management provides businesses with a comprehensive view of all of their inventory.

 Why Do You Need to Manage Inventory Across Multiple Channels?

 The simple truth is this: if your eCommerce business is selling products from multiple sales channels, then multichannel inventory management is absolutely necessary.
-Not only is it extremely difficult to maintain a single inventory count that includes all channels and variables, but multichannel inventory management can save a significant amount of time and money, helping your business grow at scale.
+At times, it can beextremely difficult to maintain inventory count across all channels and variables.
+Withmultichannel inventory management, you can save a significant amount of time and money, allowing your business to grow at scale.

 Above all, multichannel inventory management allows business owners to make better decisions.
 Greater visibility, better access to data, and improved metrics all contribute to happier customers, and a better overall experience.

-How Can Multichannel Inventory Management Software Help You Scale Your Ecommerce Operation?
+How Multichannel Inventory Management Software Can Help You Scale Your Ecommerce Operations

-By increasing cumulative visibility and focusing on organization, multichannel inventory software can minimize wasted inventory by hosting critical data points.
+By increasing cumulative visibility and focusing on organization, multichannel inventory software can minimize wasted inventory by producing critical data points.
 Let’s take a look at each of these factors in detail.

 Increase Stock Transparency

-As businesses increase their selling channels, fulfillment capabilities will naturally need to scale as well.
+As businesses increase the number of selling channels, fulfillment capabilities will naturally need to scale as well.
 Without multichannel inventory software, owners will need to use limited information to organize their stock and warehousing sites.
-Shipment costs and additional logistics fees could be costly, and increase with the number of single-packaged items.
+Shipment costs and additional logistics fees could be costly, and can increase with the number of single-packaged items.

-This concern is largely circumvented with multichannel inventory software.
+This issues can be largely circumvented with multichannel inventory software.
 The best programs provide a bird’s eye view of all your storage sites, no matter where they’re located.
-This allows owners to understand how much stock goes towards the finalized sales of each channel, enhancing their understanding of current needs and forecasts.
+This allows business owners to see how much stock goes towards the each sales channel, enhancing their understanding of current business needs and forecasting.

 Reduce Wasted Stock

-Around 20 to 30% of all inventory is classified as ‘dead,’ taking up space, reducing profits, and otherwise burning a hole in their owners’ pockets.
+Around 20 to 30% of all inventory is classified as ‘dead,’ taking up space, while reducing profits over time..
 Without additional visibility around internal supply and demand, eCommerce companies could be spending thousands of dollars’ worth of unnecessary upkeep.

 Multichannel inventory software helps businesses quickly identify what’s selling from their warehouses – and what needs to sell more.
 This allows for a dramatic reduction of wasted stock via product bundling, discounts, or forecasting for seasonality.
-Undersold inventory can be stocked far less often, and reduce both restricted cash flow and the amount of wasted product.
+Undersold inventory can be stocked far less often, which can reduce both restricted cash flow and the amount of wasted inventory.

 Warehousing is a major aspect of management for eCommerce businesses, especially within multichannel selling strategies.
 Having visibility into what products are being sold together can help to organize warehouses in a coherent, productive, and accessible way.
 High-movement stock that is organized within the same space results in a far easier shipping process, leading to better customer satisfaction.

 Better warehouse organization regularly leads to better growth.
-The right software can help to capitalize on the greatest amount of storage space available, maximizing order fulfillment and revenue.
-Attempts to do this manually, while valiant, rarely result in lasting change.
+The right software can help capitalize on available storage space, maximizing order fulfillment and revenue.

 Perhaps the greatest benefit of multichannel inventory software is its highly accurate data points.
 This helps businesses make better decisions about all elements of their inventory, including fulfillment.
 Organizations can take quick, decisive actions to double their inventory or upsell products, accessing deep insights at a glance.

-Software that helps to gather concrete numbers on sales and inventory allows businesses to collect data for the long-term.
-This leads to better insights about the business and its product, as well as which sales channels are underperforming others.
-By reducing errors and eliminating data inconsistencies, businesses can better capitalize on new demands and opportunities.
+Software that gathers concrete numbers on sales and inventory also allows businesses to collect data \ long-term.
+This leads to better insights about the business and its products, as well as which sales channels are underperforming.
+By reducing errors and eliminating data inconsistencies, businesses can better capitalize on new demand and opportunities.

-There are five major elements to look for in multichannel inventory management software, namely forecasting tools, product-level tracking, real-time data, intelligent insights, and integrative capabilities.
+There are five major elements to look for in multichannel inventory management software, namely forecasting tools, product-level tracking, real-time data, intelligent insights, and integration capabilities.

-From a software perspective, inventory forecasting is the process of understanding which items need restocking at what time.
-This includes understanding what has and hasn’t performed well historically, allowing you to make predictions of the future.
+From a software perspective, inventory forecasting is the process of understanding which items need restocking at a certain time.
+This includes understanding what has and hasn’t performed well historically, allowing you to make predictions for the future.

-Be sure to invest in software that provides the ability to track specific products, bundles, or kits, as well as single sales channels and warehouses.
-If the program doesn’t offer stock unit tracking or a channel view, it’s likely not worth the money.
+Be sure to invest in software that provides the ability to track specific products, bundles, , as well as single sales channels and warehouses.
+If the tool doesn’t offer stock unit tracking or a channel view, it’s likely not worth the money.

 Barcoding and Scanning

 No inventory management tool is complete without product-level barcoding and scanning.
-This refers to item-level tagging that provides a means of organizing product, and real-time data about product success and stock.
+Item-level tagging with barcodes provide a means of organizing product, and real-time data on product success and stock.

-Correctly tracking item-level tagging can significantly improve inventory validity.
-According to one study, inventory accuracy rose from 63% to 95% in a single implementation.
+Item-level tagging can significantly improve inventory management.
+According to one study, the use of barcodes and tagging in creased accuracy rose from 63% to 95% in a single implementation.

-A software program that offers live updates of sales and inventory levels allows businesses to make quick decisions about next steps.
+A software program that offers live updates of sales and inventory levels allows businesses to make quick decisions.
 Consistent updates allow personnel to monitor changes as they take effect, enhancing marketplace agility.

 Most inventory management software offers some sort of progress tracking, but not necessarily in real time.
-Be sure to ask any product representatives about their platform’s capabilities.
+Be sure to ask your product representatives about real-timeplatform capabilities.

 Analytics and Data Collection

-Look for software that offers intelligent business insights via analytics and data collection.
-Not only does this allow businesses to make thoughtful decisions about inventory and vendors, but it greatly enhances their measurement of KPIs.
+Software that offers intelligent business insights via data and analytics allows businesses to make thoughtful decisions about inventory and vendors.
+It also greatly enhances the measurement of KPIs.

-Multichannel inventory management software from Xentral allows clients to track inbound and outbound logistics data at any time, condensing everything into a single dashboard.
-With highly accessible analytics, eCommerce companies can centrally manage sales channels with a host of data collection capabilities.
+Multichannel inventory management software from Xentral allows clients to track inbound and outbound logistics data at any time, combining everything into a single dashboard.
+With highly accessible analytics, eCommerce companies can effecitvely manage sales channels with a host of data collection capabilities.

-Finding a management tool that integrates seamlessly with your current suite of business applications is always the goal.
-Choose software with modern, easily customizable APIs, as well as plenty of room to scale.
+Finding a management tool that integrates seamlessly with your current suite of business applications is key.
+Choose software that has modern, easily customizable APIs, as well as plenty of room to scale.